pcorey/pcorey.github.io/_posts/2016-11-07-nosql-injection-in-phoenix-applications.markdown

 ---
 layout: post
 title:  "NoSQL Injection in Phoenix Applications"
-description: "Phoenix applications using MongoDB as a data store are susceptible to NoSQL Injection attacks.
+excerpt: "Phoenix applications using MongoDB as a data store are susceptible to NoSQL Injection attacks.
 Learn what they are and how to preven them."
 author: "Pete Corey"
 date:   2016-11-07
 tags: ["Elixir", "Phoenix", "NoSQL Injection", "Security", "MongoDB"]